HASwitchPlate/openHASP/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](#Contributing)
 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/fvanroie/hasp-lvgl/blob/master/LICENSE)

+Control your home-automation devices from a customizable touchscreen UI connected via MQTT.

 This project is a re-implementation of the popular HASwitchPlate sketch created by aderusha.
 The [original HASwitchPlate][1] project uses a Wemos D1 mini and requires a Nextion/TJC HMI display.
 This rewrite removes the Nextion/TJC requirement by using the [Littlev Graphics Library][2] on the MCU to drive a cheap commodity display.